Weaknesses for Simplified Mapping of Published Vulnerabilities

 The product does not properly transfer a resource/behavior to another sphere, or improperly imports a resource/behavior from another sphere, in a manner that provides ...

-The software stores sensitive information without properly limiting read or write access by unauthorized actors.
+The product stores sensitive information without properly limiting read or write access by unauthorized actors.

-The software does not sufficiently verify the origin or authenticity of data, in a way that causes it to accept invalid data.
+The product does not sufficiently verify the origin or authenticity of data, in a way that causes it to accept invalid data.

 Product A handles inputs or steps differently than Product B, which causes A to perform incorrect actions based on its perception of B's state.

-The product does not properly control the amount of recursion which takes place, consuming excessive resources, such as allocated memory or the program stack.
+The product does not properly control the amount of recursion that takes place, consuming excessive resources, such as allocated memory or the program stack.

-The software does not properly control the allocation and maintenance of a limited resource, thereby enabling an actor to influence the amount of resources consumed, e...
+The product does not properly control the allocation and maintenance of a limited resource, thereby enabling an actor to influence the amount of resources consumed, ev...

-The software uses a name or reference to access a resource, but the name/reference resolves to a resource that is outside of the intended control sphere.
+The product uses a name or reference to access a resource, but the name/reference resolves to a resource that is outside of the intended control sphere.

 See Also